 - In a large bowl, mix jam with corn starch until smooth.

 - Gently add all of the berries and fold into the jam mixture.
 Try not to stir too much, or the berries will break down.
 Set berries aside.

-- Place rolled pie crust into skillet, leaving the ends over the edges of the skillet.
+- Place rolled pie crust into skillet, leaving 2 inches over the edges of the skillet.

 - Pour berry mixture into middle of pie crust.